 Today I live in North Carolina with my young son whom I read to everyday.
 I teach yoga.
 I write and blog about spirituality, yoga, wellness, and the Rule of St. Benedict.
 You can read more about this at my yoga and spirituality site TheHouseHolder’sPath.com.

-I’m currently writing Bringing You to Balance: Yoga and Benedictine Spirituality (Fortress Press 2020).
+I’m currently writing Sacred Balance: Aligning Body and Soul through Yoga and the Benedictine Way (Fortress Press 2020).

 May Sarton, Sue Monk Kidd, Anne Lamott.
 Three women who found a way to write spiritual memoir, journals, fiction, poetry.
 These are my heroines.
 These are the authors I long to follow.